OpenBookPublishers/image-manager/doc/image-manager.md

 managing the collection of images to be used in books.
 It is likely that there is some minimum threshold, e.g., 20 images, beyond which such a tool could reduce the effort expended.
-It is also intended to make things easier for authors such that some of the effort can be offloded onto the author him/herself.
+It is also intended to make things easier for editors such that some of the effort can be offloded onto the author him/herself.

 A tool like this was identified by production staff as the preferred